A boy with autism wouldn't sit still on a United Airlines flight. So crew and passengers stepped in to help.

 "Everybody in first class was kind to him, asking his name, showing him pictures on their phones, letting him sit whenever he wanted," Gabriel said.
 "The flight attendants kept asking if we needed anything, making sure everybody was taken care of."

-Just before leaving, the off duty light attendant who was sitting across from them gave Gabriel a hug and a handwritten note in which she commended her for her strength.
+Just before leaving, the off-duty flight attendant who was sitting across from them gave Gabriel a hug and a handwritten note in which she commended her for her strength.
 "You and your family are loved and supported," reads the note.

 "Do not ever let anyone make you feel as though you are an inconvenience or a burden.
 He is a blessing," the note goes on "God bless your patience, your love, your support and your strength.
 Continue to be a super woman."